adeeena/mikroagresszi-wiki-pages/CONTRIBUTING.md

 ## License

-By contributing to Gender Utikalauz, you agree that your contributions will be licensed under the [MIT License](LICENSE).
+By contributing to Mikroagresszi Wiki, you agree that your contributions will be licensed under the [MIT License](LICENSE).

 ---

-Thank you for your contributions to Gender Utikalauz.
-Together, we can create a valuable resource for the LGBTQ community!
+Thank you for your contributions to Mikroagresszi Wiki.
+Together, we can create a valuable resource for Hungarian-speaking people!